 - calcium: 3%

-One tablespoon also contains about 58 calories, all of which come from carbs — mostly sugar.
+One tablespoon also contains about 58 calories, all of which come from carbs, which is mostly sugar.

 In addition to containing vitamins and minerals, molasses is very high in sugar.
-In excess, sugar can be very harmful to your health.
+In excess, sugar can be very harmful to a person’s health.

-Nutritionists do not recommend that people start eating molasses for the nutrients because its sugar content is so high.
+Registered dietician nutritionists do not recommend that people start eating molasses for nutrients because its sugar content is so high.
 The best way to get these nutrients is by eating whole foods.

-However, if you are going to eat sugar anyway, molasses is likely a more healthful alternative.
+However, if a person is going to eat sugar anyway, molasses is likely a more healthy alternative.

 Limited research about the health effects of molasses is available.
 However, researchers have linked the nutrients in the syrup to several health benefits.

-However, other healthful food sources of these minerals are widely available.
-These include nuts, seeds, and dairy products.
-People should not rely on molasses as source for these nutrients.
+However, a person can easily find other healthful food sources of these minerals.
+They include nuts, seeds, and dairy products.
+People should not rely on molasses as a source of these nutrients.

-Although researchers have not studied the effects of molasses on the heart in humans, studies in animals indicate that supplementing the diet with molasses can help increase levels of high-density lipoprotein (HDL), or “good,” cholesterol (
+Although researchers have not studied the effects of molasses on the heart in humans, an older 2005 study in rats indicated that supplementing the diet with molasses

 Healthy levels of HDL cholesterol may protect against heart disease and strokes.